julianpoy/recipesage-docs/docs/tutorials/shopping-lists/usage.md

 title: Usage and Options
 ---

-This page will cover using the shopping list (other than [creating items](./create.md)).
+This page will cover using the shopping list (other than [📖 creating items](./create.md)).
 This includes checking off items, as well as smart grouping options.

 ## Changing Sort Order